madwyn/libcube2cyl/README.md

 ----------

-    // Create a instance of Cube2Cyl algorithm Cube2Cyl algo;
+    // Create an instance of Cube2Cyl algorithm Cube2Cyl algo;

     /*